Montolieu, France: The Charming Book Village Near Carcassonne

 The region is called Occitanie.
 It’s full of history, small towns, and good food, but without the crowds you’d expect.
 Carcassonne, with its massive medieval fortress, tends to get most of the attention in this part of France.
 But if you take the small road out past the vineyards and into the hills, you’ll find Montolieu is such a gem.
 Stunning and charming village that deserves more love.

-The shops are set in old stone buildings.
-Some are tucked behind heavy wooden doors.
+Some bookshops are tucked behind heavy wooden doors.
 And others open right onto the narrow lanes.
 There’s no stress, no pressure to buy (however, you will probably want to), and half the joy is just flipping through whatever catches your eye.
 You’ll find everything from French paperbacks to rare art books, old postcards, children’s classics, and shelves that don’t seem alphabetised but somehow make sense.

 But Montolieu isn’t only for book lovers.
 It’s the kind of place where your whole pace slows down without you noticing.
 It has a few cafés, a good bakery, a peaceful trail along the river, and plenty of little moments that make you want to stay longer than planned.